Anne Eady, MBACP

 £60 a session for individuals and £90 a session for couples.

-Payment is made by cash or cheque at the beginning of each session.
+Payment is made by cash or bank transfer at the beginning of each session.

 I charge a reduced rate of £35 for individuals and £55 for couples for our first appointment when we ascertain whether counselling will be of benefit for you.